BuildMantra/Build/README.md

 ## Technologies Used

 - **Next.js**: Framework for building the front end of the application.
-- **Solana Agent Kit**: This is for fetching wallet data and executing on-chain transactions.
+- **Virtuals EVM Kit**: This is for fetching wallet data and executing on-chain transactions.
 - **Switchboard Oracle**: Used to pull accurate and real-time data feeds.
 - **CoinGecko API**: Fetches price data for top trading tokens.
 - **Orca API**: Retrieves yield-generating pools.